 BUSINESS MODULES IN ERP

-Looking for one special tool to manage your sales and improve the marketing strategy?
-Business modules in ERP can be the perfect solution for streamlining sales, up-to-date marketing and the most important – providing real-time data on every process.
+Looking for one special tool to manage your sales and improve your marketing strategy?
+Business modules in ERP can be the perfect solution for streamlining sales, up-to-date marketing, and, most important – providing real-time data on every process.

 Sales module (CRM)

-The key to launching a successful marketing campaign is tracking and analysis of such data as customers’ engagement, achievement rates, promotion tactics, advertisement, etc. The point is that marketing should be carefully planned and investments are long-termed.
+The key to launching a successful marketing campaign is tracking and analysis of such data as customers’ engagement, achievement rates, promotion tactics, advertisement, etc. The point is that marketing should be carefully planned, and investments should be long-termed.
 The marketing module is the perfect tool to perform all the mentioned tasks.
 Moreover, the data on sales is integrated with it to come up with possible ways of increasing sales and attracting new customers.

 ERP distribution module